joaomelo/hot-collection/README.md

 HotCollection does not handle Firestore subcollections at all.
 It can't load or manipulate them.
 Not as first-level collections or as properties inside high-level items.

-Some goals that make people use subcollections could be achieved with array and map fields.
+Some goals that nudge people to use subcollections could be achieved with array and map fields.
 Maybe you want to look more into [those options](https://firebase.google.com/docs/firestore/manage-data/data-types).

 ## Joins